Inspector Chingum

 Inspector Chingum is an Indian 3D animated television series produced by Cosmos-Maya that premiered on 4 May 2018, on Amazon Prime Video.
 It is a spin-off of the show Motu Patlu.

 Inspector Chingum was Cosmos-Maya's second show which premiered on online platforms before television channels, the first being Selfie with Bajrangi.

 The show was televised on Hungama TV from 29 April 2019.
-Later it also aired on Marvel HQ and Disney Channel.

 The series has 52 episodes across 2 seasons.